ascholerChemeketa/cs160Reader/_sources/DataRepresentation/TwosComplement.rst

 To represent negative numbers, we must use the same tool we do for everything else: 0s and 1s.

 The most simple possible scheme would be to use one bit to represent the sign - say 0 for positive and 1 for negative.
-If we did that, then the number 0010 and 1010 would mean +2 (0 = positive, 010 = 2) and -2 (1 = negative, 010 = 2).
+If we did that, then the numbers 0010 and 1010 would mean +2 (0 = positive, 010 = 2) and -2 (1 = negative, 010 = 2).
 But if we tried to add those numbers using the normal process, we would get 0010 + 1010 = 1100.
 That says +2 + -2 = -4!
 (1 = negative, 100 = 3) The normal addition rules do not work with this simple scheme.

 Rather than design new rules for doing math, early computer designers figured out a slightly different way to represent signed numbers called **two's complement notation**.
 In this scheme, the first bit indicates sign - 0 for positive and 1 for negative.
 Positive numbers are treated as normal.
 So 0100 still means 4.

 A number that starts with 1 is negative.
 Its value is defined by the following rule: take the other bits and flip them (0s become 1s and 1s become 0s) then add one to the value they represent.
-Thus 1011 would be interpreted as negative because of the leading 1, then we would take the other bits 011 and flip each one to get 100, 100 is 4, we add one to that to get 5, so 1011 means -5.
+Thus 1011 would be interpreted as negative because of the leading 1, then we would take the other bits - 011 - and flip each bit to get 100, 100 is 4 and we add one to that to get 5, so 1011 means -5.

 .. topic:: Two's Complement Interpretation